aukilabs/posemesh/core/compute-node/README.md

   and become ready through a confirmed circuit listener.
 Tests may use `/ip4/127.0.0.1/tcp/0`.
 - `AUKI_P2P_ADVERTISED_MULTIADDRS` (default empty) — comma-separated direct
-  TCP multiaddrs placed in dataset references.
-Direct-only Robot serving requires explicit addresses that Compute Nodes can reach. `auto` and `always` may leave this empty, but cannot register a dataset until a relay provider is confirmed.
+  TCP multiaddrs published in the SDK route catalog.
+Direct-only Robot serving requires explicit addresses that remote peers can reach. `auto` and `always` may leave this empty and use confirmed relay routes.
   There is no direct-address discovery or guessing, and an ephemeral `tcp/0` address must not be advertised.
 - `AUKI_P2P_RELAY_MODE` (Robot only) — one of `disabled`, `auto`, or `always`.
   When P2P is enabled and this setting is omitted, the Robot defaults to one